Susan Quilliam is passionate about helping people have the best possible mental and relational health. This CV outlines her work.

 Susan consults regularly for PR and advertising agencies through surveys, reports, presentations and advisory board work.
-Her more recent projects include helping a national pharmacy think through their women’s sexual health strategy, and supporting a nationwide campaign for family relationships.
+Her more recent projects include helping a national pharmacy think through their women’s health strategy, and supporting a nationwide campaign for family relationships.
 Projects Susan has worked on have won PR Week Award for Campaign of the Year and PR Week Award for Ethical Health Care.

 Qualifications: Honours Degree in Psychology, University of Liverpool; Cert Ed Hons; DipNLP; MNLP; qualified Trainer and Teacher-Trainer of Co-counselling; co-founder of the Brussels Co-counselling Community.